camwestwood/xapi/common_structures.md

 ```

 ## Context
-Depending on the recipe, different patterns describe the context of a statement.
+Depending on the recipe, different patterns describe the circumstances that form the setting of the statement, so that it can be better understood.

 ### ContextA
 Common entity identifier: ContextA